wo3kie/cxxDojo/README.md

 Implement Dijkstra algorithm.

 From [Wikipedia](https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm) the Dijkstra algorithm is a procedure for finding the shortest paths between nodes in a weighted graph.

-### entropy.cpp
-Write a program to compute the entropy of a given sequence.

-From [Wikipedia](https://en.wikipedia.org/wiki/Entropy_(information_theory)) the entropy of a random variable quantifies the average level of uncertainty or information associated with the variable's potential states or possible outcomes.

 ### enumerate_view.cpp
 Implement a simple version of `std::enumerate_view`.
 From [cppreference](https://en.cppreference.com/w/cpp/ranges/enumerate_view.html) the `enumerate_view` is a range adaptor that takes a view and produces a view of tuples which holds: the value which is a zero-based index of the element of underlying sequence, and the reference to the underlying element.